 I save for my kids’ college using a 529 account.
 You can take money out of these accounts tax-free as long as you use it to pay for qualified education expenses.

 Setting up a 529 college savings account is easy.
-You can do it in five minutes online through UNest.
+You can do it in five minutes online with CollegeBacker.

-This mobile app lets you open and fund a college savings account right from your phone.
+This app offers a $25 bonus when you open and fund a college savings account.
 You can set up automatic monthly contributions to keep saving so the money for college is there when you need it.

 6. Pay off your home

-If you’ve cleared all your other debts and you’re saving for long-term financial goals consistently, the next step is knocking out your mortgage.
+Once you’ve cleared all your other debts and you’re saving for long-term financial goals, the next step is knocking out your mortgage.

 Downsizing to a smaller home with a smaller mortgage is another option.
 And if you haven’t bought a home yet but want to, figure out what you can afford for your budget so you don’t end up house-poor.